Munawwar/Lithium/README.md

-# Ion JS for jQuery
+# Ion for jQuery

-Ion adds the following useful APIs to jQuery:
+Ion adds the following useful APIs to be used along with jQuery:

-1. Data related methods. isDefined,isElement...
+1. Data type assertion: isDefined,isElement...
-2. Things like bind,inherit,namepsace,augment...
+2. Things like bind,inherit,namespace...
 3. Observable (Publisher-subscriber pattern) that can be used to communicate between loosly coupled modules/components.
 3. IE8 JS 1.6 and JS 1.8 polyfills, like string trim, array forEach,lastIndexOf,filter,reduce...
-4. Browser detection (which is still useful is rare cases..like for statistics).
+4. Browser detection (which is still useful in rare cases..like for statistics).

+Ion depends on jQuery.
 Ion is seperated into modules, so you use only what you need.

 ## Browser support